Digital Twin Evolution for Sustainable Smart Ecosystems: Action points for application

 Answering this question helps organize the R-imperatives into a coherent flow.
 Taxonomies only define a classification of concepts and defer the operationalization to the specific context of the organization or company.
-Operationalizations of the 7R taxonomy might differ in their extent, intent, and vendor dependence.
+Thus, a process model or DevOps variant~\cite{david2023susdevops-techreport} is required to operationalize the taxonomy.
+These operationalizations might differ in their extent, intent, and vendor dependence.